jewh2/jewh2.github.io/_posts/2025-10-18-hajar-moths.md

 The traverse takes about two weeks and Mr Edwards (hereafter referred to as John) recommends undertaking the walk in February, to maximise daylight hours while minimising rainfall and excessive heat.
 Following John's recommendation, a trip was arranged for February 2025 between Frederic, myself, and Frederic's friend Lukas, who I had not yet met.

-Target species - Omani owl
+Muscat to Hadash via Al Afyah
 ---

-Day 1 & 2
----

 It was mid-morning on the 6th of February when we assembled together in Muscat airport.
 Happy to see Frederic again and pleased to meet Lukas, we immediately sought a taxi to take us to our [starting point](https://maps.app.goo.gl/y9WadharLbsoZqzB7), in the village of Al Afyah, just west off the Muscat-Nizwa highway.
-Having struggled a bit with directions (my Google Maps app, at least, defaults to rendering arabic names in the saudi dialect, and so was unintelligible to our omani cabbie), we arrived at the start point at approx 1300 and begun filling our water bottles in the aflaj (village irrigation system).
+Having struggled a bit with directions (my Google Maps app, at least, defaults to rendering arabic names in the saudi dialect, and so was unintelligible to our omani cabbie), we arrived at the start point at approx 1300 and begun filling our water bottles in the aflaj (irrigation system running from a mountain acquifer).